luangf/Javascript-HTML-CSS/README.md

 <a href="https://luangf.github.io/Javascript-HTML-CSS/projeto4/" target="_blank">>> Open Project 4 <<</a>

-* Objective: Generates the multiplication table of a number
+* Objective: Generates the multiplication table of a number.

 Demonstrative image: